Current as of August 2015 | Download print version (in PDF)

 5. Public Benefit Organizations

 The law requires that when an organization loses its PBO status it must pay taxes and other debts owed to the state, and fulfill its duties under contracts for the performance of public services on a pro rata basis (Act CLXXV/2011 Section 50).
-If the PBO itself dissolves, the rules governing the specific legal form (as described above) shall be considered.
+If the PBO itself dissolves, the rules governing the specific legal form (as described above) will be considered.

 NPOs in Hungary are generally permitted to engage in all activities which are not prohibited by law and which correspond with the Basic Act of Hungary (i.e., the Constitution) (Act CLXXV/2011 Section 3(4)).